Frequently Asked Questions

 Q: How do I know what material to caption and when is it required?

-A: See the Captioning Decision and Priority page which includes a flow chart and information to help you understand this decision making process.
+A: See the Captioning website which includes a flow chart and information to help you understand this decision making process.

 Q: How much does captioning cost?

 A: Captioning rates are published and kept up to date.
 Please note that these rates do not apply to captioning for students with an accommodation through SDS and Ole Miss Online academic content.